unavi-xyz/dwn/crates/dwn-server/README.md

 ### Design

-The server provides a RESTful API, leaning into the strengths of HTTP.
+The server provides a REST API, leaning into the strengths of HTTP.
 For example, using HTTP-level status codes instead of the spec-defined JSON reply objects.